 Intertain: Chapter 12

-For the first time, we didn’t have any newcomers at a session of Intertain.
+For the first time, we didn’t have any newcomers to a session of Intertain.
 But that is perfectly fine.
 We still yet live, and it is always a privilege for old friends to meet and enjoy each other’s company.

 Videogames are filled with things that aim to kill us.
 As players, we are often being trained to survive a variety of situations.
 Amid battles of life and death, one of the most popular threats thrown at us over the years would be zombies.
-In dealing with the undead, Plants vs. Zombies has shown us to never underestimate an army defensive vegetation grown on the front lawn.
+In dealing with the undead, Plants vs. Zombies has shown us to never underestimate an army of defensive vegetation grown on the front lawn.

 How have your parents taught you to survive?

 Thinking about his parents, Han Sol said that the most impactful lessons he received from them were ones offering timeless principles.
 Chris mentioned something similar: the rules given by his parents around his life tend to also relate to the wider world (and may help him to survive while growing up).
 As a fairly new dad, Daniel added that in this day and age, we are perhaps more concerned with teaching children how to thrive, rather than to simply survive.

 It was exciting to show our group a serious game-of-the-year contender in God of War.
 KJ had the honours of becoming Kratos who, in the series’ dramatic and violent history, has been known to be a vengeful killer of pagan deities.
 After a full slaughter of ancient Greek gods, the focus has now shifted to the setting of Norse mythology, where Kratos attempts to live a quiet life with his new family.
 With his partner’s passing, however, he finds himself solely responsible for his son, Atreus.
 The task of teaching the boy to survive the world now rests with him.